Need answers fast? Try our AI tool! Click here.

 While our competitors all have their own processes that may differ from ours, we are not aware of any other competitor in our market who doesn’t charge for this process.
 Some charge at closing instead of upfront, some use different platforms such as CondoCerts or don’t use a third-party platform, but we aren’t aware of anyone who doesn’t charge in some capacity for this service.

 We do receive anonymized data from HomeWiseDocs.com and review it once per year.
-All of our pricing is either in line with or below average for our market.
+We ensure the pricing is either in line with or below average for the market.

 What does the association insure and what is my responsibility to insure?